ksu-is/Frogger/README.md

 ### Gameplay
 Your goal is to guide the chicken across a busy highway, avoiding cars and collecting corn to earn points.
+Controls will be displayed on the screen during gameplay for ease of use.

 #### Controls
 - **Arrow Keys**: